MvvmCross/MvvmCross/docs/_documentation/platform/android/android-view-presenter.md

 4. Implement a method that takes care of the presentation mode (in the example above, `ShowMyCustomModeView`) and a method that takes care of a ViewModel closing (in the example above, `CloseMyCustomModeView`).
 5. Use your attribute over a view class.
 Ready!

 ###  Fragment Lifecycle

-To get more control over your Fragment lifecycle (or activity) and transitions, you can override the folling methods.
+To get more control over your Fragment lifecycle (or activity) and transitions, you can override the following methods.
 You can also modify your fragment transitions :

 __MvxAndroidViewPresenter__